People with disabilities given access to Uber Kyle $3.14 Program under settlement agreement

 Under the "Uber Kyle $3.14 Program", residents and visitors can travel throughout the city in an UberX vehicle for as little as $3.14.
 Those with disabilities can use the program and request wheelchair accessible vehicles by using the UberWAV platform.

-The U.S. Attorney's Office opened an investigation into the program back in 2020 to see if the program complied with Title II of the Americans with Disabilities Act (ADA).
+The U.S. Attorney's Office opened an investigation into the program back in 2020 to see if it complied with Title II of the Americans with Disabilities Act (ADA).
 The investigation discovered significant differences between the availability of UberX and UberWAV vehicles in Kyle.

 The investigation revealed that more than 40% of the time, UberWAV vehicles were not available and also that the vehicles required longer wait times as opposed to UberX vehicles.

-“In the Western District of Texas, people with disabilities must be able to count on accessible transportation service that is equal to the service provided to others,” said U.S. Attorney Hoff.
+“In the Western District of Texas, people with disabilities must be able to count on accessible transportation service that is equal to the service provided to others,” U.S. Attorney Hoff said.
 “We commend the City’s collaborative approach to promoting equal access for Kyle residents with disabilities.”

 PEOPLE ARE ALSO READING: